filipknapik/google_workflows/samples/parallel_steps_subworkflow/README.md

 ## Usage instruction

 Run all these steps in a single project:
+1. Enable Firestore API in Cloud Console
-1. Create a Service Account that has read/write permissions to Firestore/Datastore and invoker privileges for Workflows
+2. Create a Service Account that has read/write permissions to Firestore/Datastore and invoker privileges for Workflows
-2. Create a workflow using Service Account above and "caller_subwf" name based on source code from "caller_subwf.yaml" file from this repository
+3. Create a workflow using Service Account above and "caller_subwf" name based on source code from "caller_subwf.yaml" file from this repository
-3. Paste the contents of "parallel.yaml" file at the end of the source code of the workflow where you want to run parallel tasks
+4. Paste the contents of "parallel.yaml" file at the end of the source code of the workflow where you want to run parallel tasks
-4. Run your tasks using a call to parallelTasks subworkflows, as shown below.
+5. Run your tasks using a call to parallelTasks subworkflows, as shown below.

 ```yaml
 main: